PACTF/pactf/README.md

 ## Updating remote servers

+Run the following command to update from the repo:

+    git pull; and django/manage.py prep; and sudo supervisorctl restart pactf

-Run `manage.py prep`.
-Alternatively and equivalent, run the following commands in a `manage.py` shell:
+`manage.py prep` runs the following commands:

     makemigrations
     migrate
     loadprobs
     collectstatic

-Restart Gunicorn, and new files should begin to be served.
+If you are not using superisor, restart Gunicorn yourself.

+For updating ngxinx configs, run the following command:

+    sudo nginx -t; and sudo service nginx restart